danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 - **Necessary**
   - State or props actually changed<!-- .element: class="fragment" -->
 - **Unnecessary**
-  - Component re-renders but produces same output<!-- .element: class="fragment" -->
+  - Component re-renders but produces the same output<!-- .element: class="fragment" -->

 Note:
 - **Necessary re-renders**: We can't avoid, but can prioritise